rmaddy/RMPhoneFormat/README.md

 #RMPhoneFormat

-RMPhoneFormat provides a simple to use class for formatting phone numbers in iOS apps.
+RMPhoneFormat provides a simple to use class for formatting and validating phone numbers in iOS apps.
 The formatting should replicate what you would see in the Contacts app for the same phone number.

 The included sample project demonstrates how to use the formatting class to setup a text field that formats itself as the user types in a phone number.
 While the sample app is for iOS, the RMPhoneFormat class should work as-is under OS X.